akobtsev/akobtsev/README.md

-### Hi!👋 My name is Andrey.
+### Hi!👋 I'm is Andrey Kobtsev.
 I am an individual validator and blockchain enthusiast.

 ### About me
 - ⛓️ I have 3yrs experience in running a cryptocurrency project nodes, have taken a part in more than a twenty testnets and currently validate Massa on mainnet.